 Common financial drivers include:

-Focus on the 5-7 variables that have the biggest impact on your bottom line.
-Too many variables makes your model complicated without adding much value.
+Focus on the 5–7 variables that have the biggest impact on your bottom line.
+Too many variables can make your model complicated without adding much value.

 Create 3–5 different scenarios that represent different possible futures.
 Typically, these include: